bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

 {% note warning %}

 Attention!
-If you plan to install more than one command for the chat bot: Bitrix24 Rest imposes a limitation on working with event handlers - there can only be one handler per application.
-Therefore, when registering a second command, the links to the handlers `EVENT_COMMAND_ADD` must be the same as those of the first command.
+If you plan to install more than one command for the chatbot: Bitrix24 Rest imposes a restriction on working with event handlers - there can only be one handler per application.
+Therefore, when registering a second command, the links to the handlers `EVENT_COMMAND_ADD` must be the same as for the first command.

-If it is necessary to handle multiple commands within one application, this must be accounted for within the event handler.
-For this, when the event occurs, an array of commands is passed to allow for correct processing.
+If it is necessary to process multiple commands within one application, this must be accounted for within the event handler.
+For this, an array of commands is passed when the event occurs, so they can be processed correctly.

 {% endnote %}